William Kennedy (explorer): Searches for the Franklin expedition

 Kennedy was commander of Lady Franklin's sponsored expedition in 1851 to find her husband, Sir John Franklin, using the ketch Prince Albert.
 His second in command was Joseph René Bellot, a French Navy sub-lieutenant.
 The expedition was well organized as Kennedy was well versed in northern travel, and used as many experienced men as he could find and outfitted them in native clothing.
 While the expedition did not find Franklin, it did acquire substantial knowledge of the Canadian Arctic.
 This was because of his preparedness and leadership: adapting the dress and survival techniques of the Inuit peoples, bringing a custom-made kayak for independent travel away from the ship, stopping in Greenland to purchase a dog-sled team, and asking the locals for the best routes and information of the area.
 They returned to Britain in October 1852 without losing any men, having recorded the flora, fauna, and cartography of the area; a first for any Arctic exploration to that date.

 Lady Franklin placed Kennedy in charge of her auxiliary steamship Isabel to search the Arctic via the Bering Strait early in 1853.
-However, most of the crew including his sailing master Robert Grate mutinied at Valparaiso in August, claiming the vessel was too small for her mission.
+However, most of the crew including his sailing master Robert Grate mutinied at Valparaíso in August, claiming the vessel was too small for her mission.
 After two years trading around the South American coast while trying to find another crew willing to sail to the Arctic, he gave up and returned the Isabel to England in 1855.

 After returning to England Captain Kennedy wrote a book about his expedition, earning further acclaim and public recognition.
 The British Historical Society invited him to present his drawings and findings to its members.
 Upon his return to Canada in 1856, he became active in establishing a mail service between Toronto and the Red River Colony.